Robert South: Under Queen Anne

 During the greater part of the reign of Anne South remained comparatively quiet; his health was broken.
 He roused himself in 1710 to take part on the High Church side in the affair of Henry Sacheverell.
 On the death (20 May 1713) of Thomas Sprat the bishopric of Rochester and deanery of Westminster were offered to him; but he turned them down.
 He died at Westminster on 8 July 1716, and was buried in Westminster Abbey.
 South gave orders that his ashes should rest near those of Richard Busby.
 At the south wall of the sanctuary stands a large monument of white marble with a reclining figure, right arm on a cushion, and hand on a skull, and a closed book in the left.
 The background is framed by two fluted Corinthian column, on either side of an inscription tablet, surmounted by a glory, and two cherubs on drapery.
 On the cornice is an armorial cartouche decorated with floral festoons, between two flaming urns.

 Works

-He published a large number of sermons, and they appeared in a collected form in 1692 in six volumes, reaching a second edition in his lifetime in 1715.
+South published a large number of sermons, and they appeared in a collected form in 1692 in six volumes, reaching a second edition in his lifetime in 1715.
 There have been several later issues; one in two volumes, with a memoir (Henry George Bohn, 1845).

 His Opera posthuma Latina, including his will, his Latin poems (among them the at South's time well-known witty poem Musica incantans about the power of music), and his orations while public orator, with memoirs of his life, appeared in 1717.
 An edition of his works in 7 vols. was published at Oxford in 1823, another in 5 vols in 1842.

-He was praised for his wit, though Mark Noble wrote that once, whilst giving a sermon to Charles II, he observed the entire congregation had gone to sleep - Noble remarks that, "Stopping and changing the tone of his voice, he called thrice to Lord Lauderdale, who, awakened, stood up: "My Lord" says South very composedly "I am sorry to interrupt your repose, but I must beg that you will not snore quite so loud, lest you should awaken his majesty", and then as calmly continued his discourse."